The Sexual and Gender Based Violence (SGBV) Database Project

 The online database will serve to publicize and increase the accessibility and usage of available legal frameworks by victims of SGBV to secure remedies.

-It identifies and puts together in English and French relevant international instruments and domestic legislations and case law on SGBV.
+It identifies and puts together in various African Union languages relevant international instruments and domestic legislations and case law on SGBV.

 It highlights primary case law so the uninitiated user easily finds relevant information.

 Searches have been filtered to various facets such as country, type of decision and a wide range of keywords to simply the search.

 It allows researchers/users to simultaneously read a decision and the text of national and international instruments cited in it by providing clickable links in the texts.